 Dong Quai is great for the mental and emotional condition.
 Dong Quai alters the brain processes that are linked to depression and minimizes the risks of it.

 Toxins are harmful substances that cause damage to the body.
 Dong Quai achieves the hard task of cleaning out the blood of toxins which reduces the overall toxicity of the organism.

 Dong Quai regulates the levels of estrogen in the female organism.
 This promotes the health of women.
 It regulates irregular periods and prevents hormonal disturbances.
 This improves the way a woman looks and feels.

 In this day and age, it seems as though herbal supplements are everywhere.
 They all promise natural health benefits and it can be hard to decipher what ones are important.
 One herb that has been gaining popularity for its proven health benefits is fenugreek.

 Fenugreek is a type of plant that can be used for both cooking and medicinal purposes.
 In cooking, the leaves are most commonly used; the seeds are ground and used as a health supplement.

 Fenugreek is also beneficial in treating hot flashes and other menopausal symptoms in women.
-A compound that is found in fenugreek acts similar to how estrogen normally does in the body.
-Instead of experiencing the effects of this hormone dropping during menopause, women are able to have diminished symptoms that are much more tolerable.
+A compound that is found in fenugreek acts similarly to how estrogen normally does in the body.
+Instead of experiencing the effects of this hormone dropping during menopause, women can have diminished symptoms that are much more tolerable.